Wonggt/RAG/README.md

 - Upload your own documents and ask questions with context-aware responses.
 - Voice responses using Microsoft Edge TTS.
 - Streamlit-based web UI for local or online deployment.
-- Supports OpenAI, Azure, and Claude models via LangChain.
+- Supports OpenRouter models via LangChain.

 ---